 “I’m still able to surprise you after all these years,” Ben smiled.
 “I take that as a compliment.”

 “Who’s Carl – Menert did you say?”
 Marianne butted in, feeling like a dwarf next to the two tall men.

 “He’s an ace Muggle author,” Remus responded softly.
-“He writes about love, politics, personal growth, overcoming -”
+“He writes about love, politics, personal growth, psychology -”

 “I think you should let the young lady find out for herself.
 You don’t want to give away all his intricate plot twists, now do you?”
 Ben chuckled and then smiled at the two students standing in front of him.
 “I will tell you this though – you’re going to have to read his work several times.
-You won’t see all the clues and foreshadowing until you’ve gone over it a second time.
-In one of his books, he gives away one of the main subplots in the first chapter!”
+You won’t see all the clues and foreshadowing until you’ve gone over it a second time."

 “Wow, thank you!
 How much is it?”
 Marianne said gratefully as she began to dig in her pockets of her grey flares for her coin purse.